decipher2k/FlashPi/README.md

 -If you do only see a blinking cursor after the bootlogo has been displayed, then there are no rom files present in the /home/pi/roms directory.<br>
  You can copy them to there either using a Linux USB stick from your computer, or by using some software like Paragon Linux Filesystem for Windows.<br>
 -Each time the number of rom files changes, a file renaming script for removing spaces and special characters is being called.
 This slows down the boot time once.<br>
- <b>-The file renaming script (which removes spaces and special characters) could eventually not be called in the current release due to sloppynes.
-Thus it can be necessary to change the filenames of the roms so they don't contain either of them.</b>